Mercury through the Houses

 Mercury is the smallest planet of our solar system since Pluto was demoted to a dwarf planet.
 Its location closest to the sun places it no more than 28 degrees of arc away from the sun in astrology.
-This means that in a horoscope, Mercury can only be in the same zodiac sign as the sun, or the sign on either side of the sun sign.
-(If you have Sun in Libra, then in your horoscope Mercury could only be in Virgo, Libra or Scorpio, e.g.) The planet is named after the ancient Roman messenger of the gods Mercury (aka Mercurius) and shares a similar mythology with his ancient Greek counterpart Hermes.
+This means that in a horoscope, Mercury can only be in the same zodiac sign as the sun, or the sign on either side of the sun sign. (e.g. If you have Sun in Libra, then in your natal horoscope Mercury could only be in Virgo, Libra or Scorpio.)
+The planet is named after the ancient Roman messenger of the gods Mercury (aka Mercurius) and shares a similar mythology with his ancient Greek counterpart Hermes.

 Mercury was known as the god of travel, financial wealth, trade and commerce, oration, communication and message delivery, (including forms of divination), boundaries, luck, trickery and thieves.
 He also guided souls to the underworld.
 His name may be derived from the Latin words merx meaning “merchandise” or mercari meaning “to trade”.
 Mercury is associated with the metal Mercury and has the distinction of being the only metal for which the alchemical planetary name became the common name.

 Hermes, the ancient Greek version of Mercury, was considered a psychopomp, or a “shepherd of souls” to the afterlife as he could most easily travel between the mortal world, the divine world of the gods, and the underworld or hidden realms.
 He was worshipped as a protector of human travellers, heralds, merchants, speakers and thieves and usually depicted as a young man.
 His name is thought to be derived from the Greek word herma meaning “a pile of stones or boundary marker”.